To Pimp a Butterfly: Recording and production

 To Pimp a Butterfly was recorded at a variety of studios; including Chalice Recording Studios, Downtown Studios, House Studios, Notifi Studios and No Excuses Studios.
 Lamar wrote the lyrics to the song "Mortal Man" while on Kanye West's Yeezus Tour.
 During the whole tour, producer Flying Lotus played Lamar a selection of tracks that was intended for Captain Murphy's album (Flying Lotus's alter ego).
 Lamar kept all the tracks, but only opener "Wesley's Theory", which also features Thundercat and George Clinton, made the final cut onto the album.
 Lotus had produced a version of "For Sale?
 (Interlude)" that was ultimately discarded, with Lamar using Taz Arnold's version of the song on the album instead.
 Lotus stated that it is unlikely his version of the song will see a release.
 American rapper Rapsody appeared on the album, contributing a verse to the song "Complexion (A Zulu Love)".
 Lamar had requested that 9th Wonder contact Rapsody and request her appearance.
 Rapsody and Lamar discussed the song but there was little instruction from Lamar regarding her contribution.
 Speaking about the song, she stated that Lamar had already decided on the concept of the song and stated that the only instructions he gave were the song's title and the idea that "...we are beautiful no matter our race but he really wanted to speak to our people and address this light versus dark complex".
 Lamar also contacted Madlib to seek his collaboration on the record but was unable to reach him.

 In 2014, Pharrell Williams, who previously worked with Lamar, along with producer Sounwave, played the track "Alright" at the Holy Ship Festival.
 The track features the same unidentified sample that Williams used on Rick Ross' track "Presidential" from his album God Forgives, I Don't (2012).
 Reportedly, at one time it featured a guest appearance from American rapper Fabolous.
 The album went through three different phases before the production team could move forward with the idea.
 Afterwards, producer Thundercat was brought into the process, after Flying Lotus brought him along to see Lamar's performance on The Yeezus Tour.
 The album's lead single, titled "I", was produced by Rahki, who also produced a song for the album entitled "Institutionalized".
-Although the version of "I" appearing on the album is drastically different from that on the single release, both versions contained a sample of the song "That Lady" performed by The Isley Brothers.
-Lamar personally visited The Isley Brothers, to receive permission from lead vocalist Ronald Isley to sample the song.
+Containing a sample of the song "That Lady" performed by the Isley Brothers, Lamar personally visited the Isley Brothers, to receive permission from lead vocalist Ronald Isley to sample the song.